 My colleague at The Mac Observer, John Martellaro, called Split View silly, but I'm not so sure.
-I use it for certain tasks (assuming I remember that it's hiding under the green gumdrop button, which I often forget).
+I use it for certain tasks (assuming I remember that it's hiding under the green gumdrop button).

 A scroll new world